Prassi07/Prassi07.github.io/_single_publications/icra_clearing_clutter.md

         <img class="project_pic" style="width: 80%; height: auto; object-fit: contain; margin: 0.5em" src="/images/clearing_clutter/movability.png" alt="A diagram showing how the input point cloud is used to generate a library of motion primitives for the world model." />
       </div>
       <div class="clearfix" style="text-align: center">
-        When the robot is commanded to clear an object, a planner computes collision-free foot paths combined with the 'movable primitives' for pushing, which are then executed by a <b>pedipulation policy learned via reinforcement learning</b>.
+        When the robot is commanded to clear an object, a planner computes collision-free foot paths combined with the 'movable primitives' for pushing, which are then executed by a <b>pedipulation policy</b> learned via reinforcement learning.
 We then fuse <b>vision with proprioceptive contact feedback</b> to track an object's state through a push, even when it's occluded or when the push is partial.
       </div>
     </div>
 </div>